Should You Run a Giveaway to Market Your Startup?

 Rules for Running Successful and Worthwhile Promotions

-Set expectations: Use analytics tools to see metrics from competitors or similar niche businesses so you can set reasonable expectations for the results of your giveaway.
+• Set expectations: Use analytics tools to see metrics from competitors or similar niche businesses so you can set reasonable expectations for the results of your giveaway.

-Choose a platform: Social media giveaways work best if you already have a following on a particular platform.
+• Choose a platform: Social media giveaways work best if you already have a following on a particular platform.
 Use that platform and add something to rouse your followers to participate.
 If you don't have any social media accounts, set one up now.

-Define your entry parameters: You can ask participants to like a specific photo on your feed to be entered.
-Or ask them to post pictures with your products and tag their post with the location, username, hashtag, or some combination of those bits of information.
+• Define your entry parameters: You can ask participants to like a specific photo on your feed to be entered.
+Or ask them to post pictures of your products and tag their post with the location, username, hashtag, or some combination of those bits of information.
 This is a higher barrier to entry but will filter out the less genuinely interested audience members.

-Put a promotion plan in place: How will people hear about the giveaway?
+• Put a promotion plan in place: How will people hear about the giveaway?
 How will you generate interest?
 How will you garner trust, since people tend to look for the catch attached to a free prize?
-Blog about it, tweet about it, put a pop-up announcement and entry on your home page, make a specific landing page and put that link on social media.
+Blog about it, tweet about it, put a pop-up announcement and entry on your home page, make a specific landing page, and put that link on social media.
 Use your existing audience and look to other channels to expand your reach.

 Ideas for How to Use a Giveaway in Your Marketing